New York attorney general seeks to dissolve NRA

 Chris Cox, the NRA's longtime lobbyist and widely viewed as a likely successor to LaPierre, left after being accused of working behind the scenes with North to undermine LaPierre.

 Pane reported from Boise, Idaho.
-Tom Hays also contributed from New York.
+AP journalist Tom Hays contributed to this report from New York.